-Most parents worry about what will happen to their children if they die, especially if they are under the age of 18.
+Most parents worry about what will happen to their children if they die.

 However, as a parent or carer to a disabled child the question ‘What happens when I die?’ takes on a whole new meaning.
-Tackling how they may manage financially without you is a good first step to safeguarding their future and giving you peace of mind.
+Tackling how your child may manage financially without you is a good first step to safeguarding their future and giving you peace of mind.

-You may have heard of a Disabled Person’s Trust, but many parents are often confused about putting the right plans in place and whether using these special trusts is relevant for them and their family.
+You may have heard of a Disabled Person’s Trust, but many parents are often confused about putting the right plans in place.
+It can be difficult to decide whether these special trusts are the right choice for them and their family.
 My Family, Our Needs has teamed up with Renaissance Legal to set out the key points you need to know.

 Why set up a Trust?

-A Trust is an arrangement which ensures that your assets (property, savings or investments) are held by trusted individuals (known as Trustees) for the benefit of your selected individuals (known as the beneficiary or beneficiaries).
+A Trust is a financial arrangement which ensures that your assets (property, savings or investments) are held by trusted individuals (known as Trustees).
+These are set up for the benefit of your selected individuals (known as the beneficiary or beneficiaries).

-Putting a Trust in place can give you peace of mind that the assets you’re leaving behind for your disabled child can be managed appropriately and can be used for their benefit throughout their lifetime.
+Putting a Trust in place can give you peace of mind that the assets you’re leaving behind for your disabled child can be managed appropriately, for their benefit throughout their lifetime.

-It is the Trustees who decide how to use the assets for the benefit of your child and they are directed by the Trust document and Letter of Wishes; the guidance you provide ahead of time.
+Trustees decide how to use the assets for the benefit of your child.
+The decisions they take are guided by the Trust document and Letter of Wishes; which you provide ahead of time.

-Your child’s means tested benefits and funding are also protected by the Trust, this ensures they are not financially vulnerable.
+Your child’s means-tested benefits and funding are also protected by the Trust, this ensures they are not financially vulnerable.
 According to Mencap, even a lump-sum inheritance as small as £6,000 can affect your child’s benefit entitlements in the future.

 What is a Disabled Person’s Trust?

-The Trustees are in control of how the Trust will be administered and they will decide how to specifically benefit your child.
+Trustees are in control of how the Trust will be administered.
+As a result, they decide how to specifically support your child.
 A Disabled Person’s Trust can have significant tax advantages over other types of Trust.
-The tax rules are complex and need careful consideration but in many cases the taxes paid in this Trust can be minimal.
+The tax rules are complex and need careful consideration, but in many cases, the taxes paid in this Trust can be minimal.

 Who benefits from the Trust?

 With this kind of Trust, Trustees can use the capital or income for the benefit of your child and it is at their discretion as to how this is done.
 Trustee Guidance on how you would like them to provide for your child is provided in the form of a Letter of Wishes.
-Trustees have flexibility in how they make provision for your child which means that plans can be tailored to meet your child’s needs as they change.
+Trustees have flexibility in how they make provision for your child, which means that plans can be tailored to meet your child’s needs as they change.